mbenhamd/twitter-sentiment-cnn/README.md

 End of training, validation accuracy: 0.825293, validation loss: 49.6842
 ```

-The CNN is about 424,1 Mo about it is a result of (round) 2h20 minute of computation with the GPU.
+The CNN is about 424,1 Mo, it is a result of (round) 2h20 minute of computation with the GPU.
 At the end, the neural network comes up with a validation accuracy of 82%.

 Here some plot about the validation accuracy and validation loss :